linkedin/rest.li/src/pathspec.md

 It is worth noting that in Pegasus, the map keys are always of string types.

 Here is an concrete example of a record, containing a map field, and that map field's map has value of record type.
-The example also defines a "recordInlineMap" field for similar demenstration purpose
+The example also defines a "recordInlineMap" field for similar demonstration purpose
 ```pdl
 namespace com.linkedin.pegasus.examples